altocodenl/tagaway/readme.md

 Mono
    - client: home tags:
       - always check: url, sidebar, grid
-      - from scratch go to home (check url and sidebar full), then to tag (check url and sidebar)
+      - from scratch go to home, then to tag
-      - from link go straight to tag (check grid, url and sidebar), then home (check grid, url and sidebar)
+      - from link go straight to tag, then home
       - from both home and tag, go to another view, then go back to pivs and be home
       - from both home and tag, go to another view, then use back button to go back to where you were before
       - go home, then go to a tag, then home, then click back one and be on the tag, click back again and be back on home

-      - remove state.grid?
    - client: fix ronin untagged or range tag when deleting all
    - client: refresh always in upload, import and pics, remove refresh query/field from query // check if `_blank` oauth flow issue will be fixed in old tab
    - client: show less year & country entries in sidebar